What does our price change mean to you?

-*Based on Ofgem standard annual consumption of 13,500kWh gas and 3,200kWh electricity and averaged across Britain including VAT, and the annual value of direct debit discount.
-Actual annual saving to our current Standard charges will vary depending whether you’re a dual fuel or single fuel customer, the applicability of discounts and by region, and your consumption and meter type.
-Correct as at 23 January 2015.
+*Based on Ofgem standard annual consumption of 13,500kWh gas and averaged across Britain inc VAT and the annual value of Direct Debit discount.
+Actual annual saving to our current Standard charges will vary according to the applicability of discounts and by region, consumption and meter type.
+Correct as at 23/01/2015.

 We buy our energy well in advance – months, even years ahead.
 So like other suppliers we’re playing catch-up with falls in the wholesale market, and can now pass on these savings to you.

 We’ll keep reviewing wholesale costs to see if we can lower our prices any more.

 Your Direct Debit payments are unlikely to change straightaway, as they’re not just worked out on price, but also how much energy you use over a year.

 We’ll review your payments about once every 6 months to make sure they’re at the right level for the amount of energy you use.
 Your reduced prices will be reflected in your overall payments from 16 February 2015.